- for SPG users100

 - No foreign transaction fees.

-- Receive free in-room, premium Internet access while staying with SPG® Participating Hotels.
+- Receive free in-room, premium Internet access while staying at participating SPG® and Marriott Rewards ® hotels.

-- Redeem Starpoints® for free flights on over 150 airlines with SPG Flights with no blackout dates.
-Transfer Starpoints to over 30 airline frequent flyer programs, mostly on a one-to-one basis.
-Receive a 5,000 Starpoint bonus when you transfer 20,000 Starpoints to a participating frequent flyer program.
+- Receive a 5,000 Starpoint bonus when you transfer 20,000 Starpoints to a participating frequent flyer program.

 Starpoints expire after 12 consecutive months of inactivity.
 However, it is easy to extend your point’s life indefinitely with any form of activity, such as a stay, credit card earning, redeeming points or transferring points.